New Orleans Saints vs. Atlanta Falcons NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Home and road insights

-- At home this year, New Orleans has two wins against the spread and is 2-1 overall.
+- New Orleans has covered the spread twice at home, and is 2-1 overall there, this season.

-- At home, as 6-point favorites or greater, the Saints are winless ATS (0-1).
+- The Saints are winless ATS (0-1) as 6-point favorites or more at home.

-- New Orleans has hit the over twice in three home games this year.
+- This year, in three home games, New Orleans has hit the over twice.

-- In away games, Atlanta has only one win against the spread and is 2-1 overall.
+- In away games, Atlanta has just one win against the spread and is 2-1 overall.

-- Atlanta has gone over the total twice in three road games this season.
+- Atlanta has gone over the total twice in three away games this year.

-- The average point total in Falcons away games this season is 48.8 points, 7.3 more than this outing's over/under (41.5).
+- The average point total in Falcons away games this season is 48.8 points, 7.3 more than this contest's over/under (41.5).

 Powered by Data Skrive.